A Letter to Mr. Spaceman

 Dear Mr. Spaceman,

-my most favorite human being on earth.
+my most favorite human on earth.

-Because I’m not the same person you knew.
+Because I am not the same person you knew.
 Not even close.
 Life kept moving, and I had to move with it.
 I’ve grown into someone a little steadier, a little sharper, a little more aware of what I can and cannot accept.
-And somehow, without you being here, it still feels like you had a hand in that.
+And somehow, even without you being here, it still feels like you had a hand in that.
+Like you set something in me I didn’t even notice forming at the time.

 You didn’t just show me love.
 You showed me how I should be loved.
 And now, two years later, I catch myself measuring everything against that quiet knowing.
 Not in a way that traps me, but in a way that guides me.

-Still— there are moments.
+Still, there are moments.
 Small ones.
 Honest ones.

+Sometimes I still think about the days when your name was the first one I would reach for over something as small as a mosquito bite, or when your hand was the first thing I searched for in the dark when I couldn’t sleep at night.
 I remember how you made everything feel easier.
-How even my worst breakdowns didn’t feel so heavy with you there.
-Like facing a new life direction wasn’t something to be scared of.
+How even my worst breakdowns didn’t feel as heavy with you there.
+Like facing a new direction in life wasn’t something to be afraid of.
 Like living alone didn’t actually mean I was alone in this universe.
-Because somewhere, in my own way of understanding it, you were still there, walking beside me—
+Because somewhere, in my own way of understanding it, you were still there, walking beside me, just from another planet.

-And maybe that’s why you stayed with me in the way you did.
-Because you didn’t just hold me in the easy moments.
-You were there when my world felt like it was collapsing in slow motion.
+You didn’t just stay for the easy moments.
+You were there when everything felt like it was collapsing in slow motion.
 When getting out of bed felt like an achievement.
-When I didn’t know how to carry everything I was going through.
+When I didn’t know how to carry what I was going through.
+You never asked me to be okay before I was ready.
+You just stayed.
+You just listened.
+You just smiled.

-How am I supposed to find better, when I already found the best?How do I find something more or above, when I've already known that kind of love?
+How do I find something more above, when I have already known that kind of love?

 This is me accepting that we were never meant to last, but you were never meant to be meaningless either.
-This is me acknowledging that some people don’t leave you, they just change form.
-From a person you had, to a love you carry.
-And maybe that’s what you are now.
+Some people do not leave you.
+They just change form.
+From a person you once had, into something you carry.

-Not mine, not anymore.
+Not mine.
+Not anymore.

-But still— somehow, a part of who I am becoming.
+But still, somehow, a part of who I am becoming.

 your andwa,